 - No ads or suggested videos at the end of the video to distract or lure your customers away from your site.

-- It’s free, as long as you have enough space included in your current website hosting service.
+- It’s free, as long as you have enough space included in your current website hosting account.

 - More server space (and speed) required

-- Mega video hosting platforms like Youtube and Vimeo use cutting edge, complex servers that are able to handle many viewers watching at the same time.
-Your weak little server space might choke at the thought of more than 20 people watching at the same time, as mentioned above, resulting in visitors not being able to watch your video at all, or getting frustrated by playback stopping periodically.
-Our spidey sense tells us that if you want a lot of people watching your video, having this problem will be a significant pain in the butt.
+- Mega video hosting platforms like YouTube and Vimeo use cutting edge, complex servers that are able to handle many viewers watching at the same time.
+Your server space might choke if, for example, more than 20 people are watching at the same time, resulting in visitors not being able to watch your video at all, or getting frustrated by playback stopping periodically.

-- Those mega platforms are also pretty dialed in when it comes to making sure that the video will start playing quickly and won’t stop playing until it’s done, regardless of the user’s internet speed.
+- Those mega platforms are also pretty dialed in when it comes to making sure that the video won’t stop playing until it’s done, regardless of the user’s internet speed.

 - Not all web browsers are compatible with all video formats.
-Your video might play fine in Chrome, but have issues in Firefox or IE. The Mega-platforms like Youtube, Wistia, and Vimeo do the work behind the curtain to make sure that your video will play with all major web browsers, including cellular web browsers.
+Your video might play fine in Chrome, but have issues in Firefox or IE or might require some users to have to install software to view it.
+With platforms like YouTube, Wistia, and Vimeo you can be sure your videos will play with all (reasonably updated) major web browsers, including cellular web browsers.

 - No additional promotion outside of what you provide

-- YouTube and Vimeo expose you to other users of that platform, so many potential customers can organically stumble upon your video, find their way to your site, and give you their money.
+- YouTube and Vimeo expose you to their community of users, so many potential customers can organically stumble upon your video.
 Self-hosting video content can cause you to miss out on this advantage.

 - More hassle

-If you have any questions or you would like more information about having a promotional or explainer video made for your organization, please hit us up!
+If you have any questions or you would like more information about having a promotional or explainer video made for your organization, please reach out!
 That’s what we do!